#Reading And Writing To Files in Go

 In order to read from files on your local filesystem, you’ll have to use the

-module.
-You’ll first have to pull of the contents of a file into
+os package.
+You’ll first have to pull the contents of a file into

 finished go program has something to read and then do the following: